Blog Layout

 The more you are able to connect with your audience, the more likely they are to feel engaged with you and your message and the more likely they are to become clients!

 Consider the environment you present in.
 Try to make it as warm and inviting as possible.
-Lighting, seating, and a few thoughtful beverages all help to create a good foundation to your presentation.
-And because you can’t always be dragging a lamp, an area rug and some throw pillows with you, no matter the environment, you can always create a good feeling in the room through your warmth and presence.
+Lighting, seating, and a few thoughtful beverages all help to create a good foundation for your presentation.
+And because you can’t always be dragging a lamp, an area rug, and some throw pillows with you, you can always create a good feeling in the room through your warmth and presence, no matter the environment.

 While some people will be ready to schedule a call with you right away, others may be interested but need more time.
 That’s where collecting people’s contact information is a golden opportunity.
-Make a point of getting people’s email addresses and any other contact information you would like to have and they would be willing to share.
+Make a point of getting people’s email addresses and any other contact information you would like to have, and they would be willing to share.
 Not doing this is an incredible missed opportunity!
-Be clear on how you will use their contact information as well, in order to create trust.
+Be clear on how you will use their contact information as well in order to set clear expectations and create trust.

-You have everything you need.
-You can do this.
-Be prepared to learn.
-And remember, perfectionism isn’t really about being perfect, it’s about being afraid to make a mistake.
-It’s not if you make a mistake, it’s when.
+And remember, perfectionism isn’t really about being perfect—it’s about being afraid to make a mistake.
+In presentations and in life, we all know it’s not IF you make a mistake; it’s WHEN.
 There are no mistakes that a little self-compassion and humor won’t soften or solve.
 The only real mistake would be not getting your work out into the world because of fear.

 Kiva Schuler